Zachary-Levesque/Quantum-Math-Quest/README.md

 Each player and question has a dynamic ELO rating.

 Correct answers increase difficulty, incorrect answers adjust it downward.
+In order to achieve this, we use a quantum circuit.

 The system continuously estimates the player's skill level to match them with optimal problems.